mvpete/cursive/readme.md

 The way I plan on parsing the mark down is to translate the structures in markdown into C++ objects representing the appropriate HTML.
-Each piece will contain the content and will be built similar to an abstract syntax tree or linked list so we can just print out the pieces afterward.
+Each piece will contain the content and will be built similar to a DOM or Linked List so we can just print out the pieces afterward.
 I don't know how performant this will be, I can't say I care right now.
 Make it work.
 Make it good.
 Make it fast.